Eveready Industries India

-Eveready Industries India Ltd. (EIIL) is an Indian company that manufactures and markets Batteries, Flashlights, Lighting solutions (Lamps and Luminaires).
+Eveready Industries India Ltd. (EIIL) (originally known as Union Carbide India Limited (UCIL)) is an Indian company that manufactures and markets batteries, lighting products, and related products.
 The Eveready brand has been present in India since 1905.
-EIIL's principal activities are the manufacture and market of batteries, flashlight cases, electrolytic manganese dioxide and arc carbons.
-It also manufactures photo-engravers plates/strips for printing, castings, hard facing and tube rods, carbon electrodes and other related products.

-The Group's operating facilities are located at Kolkata, Bengaluru, Noida, Haridwar, Lucknow and Matia (Assam).
-During the fiscal year 2002, the group sold its wholly owned subsidiaries Dufflaghur Investments Limited and Natex Investment and Marketing Limited.
-Batteries accounted for 51% of fiscal 2002 revenues; tea 38%; flashlight cases 9%; electrolytic manganese dioxide 1%; purchased products 1% and others, nominal.
+Eveready was responsible for the Bhopal disaster in 1984, one of the world's largest industrial disasters.
+It led to over 500,000 injuries and at least 3,787 deaths.

 EIIL is the world's third largest producer of carbon zinc batteries, selling more than a billion units a year.
 EIIL is India's largest selling brand of dry cell batteries and flashlights (torches), with dominant market shares of about 46% and 85% respectively.
-In February 2022, the Burman group made an open offer to acquire 1.89 crore shares (around 26%) of the company at Rs 320 per share for an amount of Rs 604.76 crore.
-Following this, Chairman Aditya Khaitan and Managing Director Amritanshu Khaitan accepted the offer and resigned from the company.
+The Group's operating facilities are located at Kolkata, Bengaluru, Noida, Haridwar, Lucknow and Matia (Assam).

 History

 Early history

 EIIL started its operation in India in 1905.
 The first dry cell batteries were imported from the US and sold in the major cities of the country.
 These batteries were primarily used in imported torches.

 In 1939, the company set up its first battery plant in Kolkata.
 This was followed by another battery manufacturing plant in Chennai in the year 1952.
 A torch manufacturing plant was set up at Lucknow in 1958.
 Today it is one of the largest torch manufacturing plants in South East Asia.
-The plant manufactures the full range of brass, aluminum, and plastic torches.
+The plant manufactures a wide range of brass, aluminum, and plastic torches.

-In 1969, the now infamous factory in Bhopal was opened.